Interested in obtaining a further qualification in Arts Management?

 UCD’s programme is distinguished by its combination of coursework in business (marketing, finance, law, management); cultural policy (Irish and international comparative); independent research and work placement.
-The programme is full-time, running from September-early August, although the on-campus commitment is only Sept-Dec and Jan-March.
-We are also developing a part-time option — contact us for more details as it’s not up on UCD’s site yet!
+The programme is generally full-time and runs from September-early August, although the on-campus commitment is only Sept-Dec and Jan-March, and we do have some flexible learning options – contact us for more details.
 A link to the online application and more information is here.

 Interested to know where our alumni have ended up?
 Click the image below for a expanded screen shot of just one part of our alumni Linked-In page — this gives you a sample of more than 500 graduates of the programme who are working across arts and cultural sector internationally.

 Students pursuing the MA in Arts Management and Cultural Policy are also required to complete a minor thesis, involving original research on a wide range of subjects.
-Here’s a sample of MA theses from our 2011 class:
+Here’s a sample of a few recent MA theses: